snormax/snormax.github.io/README.md

-Just a listing of the more interesting projects I've done
+Just a list of projects I have done beyond coursework.